stephenbradshaw/stephenbradshaw.github.io/_posts/2025-10-02-abusing-cloud-services-for-c2.markdown

 I found the following approaches discussed online for Azure services:
 * A number of posts discuss using [Azure Function Apps](https://azure.microsoft.com/en-us/products/functions), including [this](https://web.archive.org/web/20201107235933/https://vincentyiu.com/red-team/attack-infrastructure/azure-apps-for-command-and-control) and [this](https://0xdarkvortex.dev/c2-infra-on-azure/)
 *  [This previously mentioned post](https://0xdarkvortex.dev/c2-infra-on-azure/) also discusses using the (no longer operational) Azure Edge CDN (replaced by [Azure Front Door](https://azure.microsoft.com/en-us/products/cdn)) and the [Azure API Management Service](https://azure.microsoft.com/en-au/products/api-management)
 * Finally we have [this post](https://rosesecurity.gitbook.io/red-teaming-ttps/guides/azure-static-web-application-c2-redirectors) which talks about using an [Azure Static Web App](https://azure.microsoft.com/en-us/products/app-service/static).
-The discussed approach however, involves a configuration which performs a HTTP 301 client side redirect to the backend server, which allows leakage of the origin C2, something we dont want.
-The discussed Static Web App service also allows the ability to proxy directly to a backend API service.
-This would ordinarily be a good way to provide a high reputation redirector, however this API proxying approach does remove any cookies set using the `Set-Cookie` header by the backend API service, meaning it will not work with certain C2 servers.
+The discussed approach however, involves a configuration which performs a HTTP 301 client side redirect to the backend C2 server.
+This unfortunately allows leakage of the C2 origin, something we dont want.
+The discussed Static Web App service also allows the ability to proxy directly to a backend API service, an idea that is not discussed in the post.
+This would ordinarily be a good way to provide a high reputation redirector, _however_ this API proxying approach does remove cookies set using the `Set-Cookie` header from the backend API service, meaning it will not work with certain C2 servers.
 This is why Azure Static Web Apps are not in my list of services for creating high reputation redirectors for C2.

 ## GCP